-Stefi repeats his mantra for something like the thirtieth time, calling over from the shallows as I wobble uncertainly away from him.
-Without moving my head, for fear of knocking my very delicate sense of balance off kilter, I attempt to ascertain which part of my body isn’t currently straight.
+Stefi repeats his mantra for something like the thirtieth time, calling over from the shallows as I wobble uncertainly away from him, attempting windsurfing in Paros.
+Without moving my head, for fear of knocking my very delicate sense of balance off-kilter, I attempt to ascertain which part of my body isn’t currently straight.
 I plant my legs a little firmer on the board and pull everything else upwards.
 “Good job” yells Stefi, and I look round.
 Instantly I lose control, the sail slips from my grasp, and I’m lurching forwards, flailing my arms to stay upright.
 With a groan, I bend shakily down to grab the sail and start all over again.

 “It’s ok to suck at this,” I whisper to myself, “this is your first try.”
 But each time I drop the sail I I flush red, wondering if I’m the worst student that instructor (and windsurfing champion) Stefi has ever seen.
 Some things are hard to let go.